 But as beautiful as this space is, it is perhaps trumped by the gorgeous new ground floor level.

 Here the goal was to create a flexible area that could be closed up and used as individual spaces in the cooler months, but with the option of opening the entire space up to the backyard during the warmer months, creating a truly inviting area that you never want to leave.
 This effect has been achieved through the use of a series of sliding doors that allow a variety of options depending on the weather and intended use of the space.

 Low running costs are always important in our designs and careful thought needed to be given to allow the owners a space where they could escape the heat of summer, particularly with a view to their later years.

 By using a combination of external shutters, venetian blinds and overhangs the interior is perfectly shaded in summer whilst still making the most of any cooling summer breezes that may be present on all but the warmest of days.
 The amount of light entering the home can be easily controlled by the external shutters whilst lourved windows allow the flow of air to be regulated to a point that artificial heating or cooling is seldom needed.

 The overall effect is nothing short of stunning.
 The home is now modern yet elegant in a renovation that has taken away none of the homes past charm.
 It is now more open with wonderful spaces that are truly inviting.
 As a home for retirement, it is simply perfect.
-To contact us at dion seminara architecture visit our Contact Us page.
+Contact us via our contact form or by phoning 07 3899 9450.